ixjf/MSIRGB/README.md

 # Confirmed supported motherboards
  - MSI B450I GAMING PLUS AC

  **There are other boards not supported by Mystic Light which reportedly work as well.
 It may be that they're instead supported in MSI's Gaming App, which I did not look into.
-It is still possible to use this tool with any motherboard that isn't listed above by passing the --ignore-check flag to it, but do it at your own risk.
-Motherboards which fit this criteria and are reportedly working are:**
+It is still possible to use this program with any motherboard that isn't listed above, but do it at your own risk.
+Motherboards which fit this criterion and are reportedly working are:**
  - MSI B350 TOMAHAWK
  - MSI B350M MORTAR ARTIC